ColonolNutty/Sims4CommunityLibrary/README.md

   - Interval Events
     - Run functions on millisecond intervals.
     - Run functions once, after an amount of time has passed.
+  - Interaction events (Queued, Started, Ended, Interaction Outcomes)
+  - Sim
+    - Spawn - Occurs when a Sim spawns or is born into the world.
+    - Initialization - Occurs when a Sim is initialized (before being spawned).
+    - Occult Swapping - Occurs when a Sim changes to a different Occult (i.e. Human to Mermaid or Human to Vampire or vice verse)
   - Zone Events
     - Zone Update - Occurs every time the zone updates.
 (Basically every time the game ticks)
     - Zone Teardown - Occurs every time the zone is torn down.
 Occurs before a loading screen, but only after a Zone had been previously loaded.
 (See Zone Early/Late Load)